visanalytics/VisualAnalyst2D/README.md

 # VisualAnalyst2D
 This project aimed to implement a simple 2D data terrain, where 2D visualisations are based around Google Maps.
-A built-in datasetcomes from the VicRoads “CrashStats” data about motor vehicle accidents, which has been drawn from data.vic.gov.au, see:
+A built-in dataset comes from the VicRoads “CrashStats” data about motor vehicle accidents, which has been drawn from data.vic.gov.au, see:

 http://www.data.vic.gov.au/data/dataset/crash-stats-data-extract